Summation1/Face-Recognition-Attendance-System/README.md

     )

-# Use 'conn' to create cursor and execute queries
+## Use 'conn' to create cursor and execute queries
-4. Running the Application
+### 5. Running the Application:
-Execute the main application file (main.py or login.py) to start the Face Recognition Attendance System:
+- Execute the main application file (main.py or login.py) to start the Face Recognition Attendance System: